umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/README.md

 This article is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.
 {% endhint %}

-The Rich Text Editor (RTE) is based on [tinymce](https://www.tinymce.com/) and is highly configurable.
-Depending on the configuration, it will give your content editors more flexibility when working with content that should be more than only plain text.
+The Rich Text Editor (RTE) is highly configurable and based on [TinyMCE](https://www.tinymce.com/).
+Depending on the configuration, it will give your content editors more flexibility when working with content that should be more than plain text.

 {% hint style="info" %}
-**Are you using custom configuration or plugins with TinyMCE?**
+**Are you using custom configurations or plugins with TinyMCE?**

 In Umbraco 11 the TinyMCE version supported has been upgraded from version 4 to version 6.
 You need to migrate to the latest version if you are using TinyMCE plugins or custom configuration.